A Salpeter-like filament linear density function across nearby molecular clouds: The high-mass protocluster tension

-\chg{The shallow ALMA-IMF CMF therefore cannot be reconciled with our Salpeter-like FLDF through width-regulated fragmentation alone.
-Possible physical resolutions include (i) a genuinely different FLDF in massive protocluster environments, with $\alpha < 1$; (ii) a fragmentation length that does not follow a single power law in $\Lambda$; (iii) a $\Lambda$-dependent fragmentation efficiency, which would introduce a multiplicative factor in Eq.~(\ref{eq:psi_cmf}); or (iv) systematic uncertainties in submillimetre-derived core masses, which depend sensitively on assumed dust temperatures and background subtraction.} A hierarchical fragmentation analysis of W43-MM1 tracing the cascade from 14\,kau to 270\,au shows that core subfragmentation does not bring the mass function closer to Salpeter -- the fragment mass function remains top-heavy ($\psi \approx 0.92$) even at disk scales \citep{Motte+2026subm}, ruling out subfragmentation as a resolution of the discrepancy.
-We therefore consider this tension genuinely unresolved: discriminating among possibilities (i)--(iv) requires direct, simultaneous FLDF and CMF measurements in the same protoclusters.
+The shallow ALMA-IMF CMF therefore cannot be reconciled with our Salpeter-like FLDF by width-regulated fragmentation alone.
+Possible resolutions are (i) a genuinely different, $\alpha < 1$ FLDF in massive protoclusters; (ii) a fragmentation length not following a single power law in $\Lambda$; (iii) a $\Lambda$-dependent fragmentation efficiency, adding a multiplicative factor to Equation~(\ref{eq:psi_cmf}); or (iv) systematic core-mass uncertainties from assumed dust temperatures and background subtraction.
+A natural possibility is that continued subfragmentation steepens the mass function toward Salpeter slope; however, a hierarchical analysis of W43-MM1 from 14\,kau to 270\,au shows it stays top-heavy ($\psi \approx 0.92$) even on disk scales \citep{Motte+2026subm}, ruling this out.
+The tension thus remains unresolved, and discriminating among (i)--(iv) requires simultaneous FLDF and CMF measurements in the same protoclusters.